stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Example:

     parent.
-IN NOTIFY CDS   1 5359 cds-scanner.parent.
+IN DSYNC CDS   1 5359 cds-scanner.parent.
     parent.
-IN NOTIFY CSYNC 1 5360 csync-scanner.parent.
+IN DSYNC CSYNC 1 5360 csync-scanner.parent.

-From the perspective of this protocol, the NOTIFY(CDS) packet is simply sent to the parent's listener address.
+From the perspective of this protocol, the NOTIFY(CDS) packet is simply sent to the parent's published notification address.
 However, should this turn out not to be sufficient, it is possible to define a new "scheme" that specifies alternative logic for dealing with such requirements.
 Description of internal processing in the recipient end or for locating the recipient are out of scope of this document.

 ## Rationale